elapouya/python-textops3/docs/index.rst

    @author: Eric Lapouyade

-   python-textops documentation master file,
+   python-textops3 documentation master file,

 .. image:: images/textops_logo.png
    :align: center

 |
-| `python-textops <http://python-textops.readthedocs.org>`_ provides many text operations at string level, list level or whole text level.
+| `python-textops3 <http://python-textops3.readthedocs.org>`_ provides many text operations at string level, list level or whole text level.
 | These operations can be chained with a 'dotted' or 'piped' notation.
 | Chained operations are stored into a single lazy object, they will be executed only when an input text will be provided.